CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 **Exercise objective:** To discuss specific actions and commitments.

 In small groups, identify a speaker for your group.
-Discuss why you want a job in tech and name three actions you will take as a commitment to your journey into your new career.
+Discuss why you want a job in tech; Name three actions you will take to commit to your journey into your new career.
 Consider following questions:

 - Will you keep up to date with job opportunities by researching roles
 - Will you build side projects to make yourself stand out?